DMARC Policies for Email Deliverability

 - Adding regular reporting from recipients to domain owners

-After an email passes standard validation tests (checking whether the sender’s IP was blacklisted, etc), the recipient’s mail server validates the DKIM and SPF records and applies the DMARC policy.
+After an email passes standard validation tests (checking whether the sender’s IP was blocklisted, etc), the recipient’s mail server validates the DKIM and SPF records and applies the DMARC policy.

 Then, a report of how the email server handles the email message (accept, quarantine for extra checks, or reject) is generated and sent on a regular basis to the domain owner.